-- Understanding the impact of the Foundation’s service delivery (helpline, group work, assessments, interventions, work with children and young people)
+- understanding the impact of our service delivery (our helpline, group work, assessments, interventions, work with children and young people)

-- Research aims – provide us with clear research questions and aims.
+- aims – include clear research questions and aims

-- Participants – if you wish to access clients, please provide information of your experience of working/interacting with a forensic population.
-We will be unable to provide access to clients to those without this experience.
+- participants – if you want to interview service users, please provide information of your experience of working or interacting with a forensic population.
+We will be unable to provide access to service users to those without this experience

-- Required resources – please be clear regarding the role you wish us to play, for example participant recruitment, access to staff etc. Please provide us with an estimate of how much of our time you would require.
-We understand that this will be an estimate but it can help us to consider whether we would be able to meet your expectations.
-Let us know whether you have access to funding that would allow us to pay clients or staff for their time as part of the proposed research project.
+- required resources – include the role you want us to play, for example participant recruitment, access to staff.
+Please estimate how much of our time you need and tell us whether you have access to funding that would allow us to pay clients or staff for their time.

 Sign up for news & updatesFill In Our Newsletter Form Here